Home

 Server Model

 Import UDPs A User Defined Property (UDP) is usually defined with a property definition object that has a default value.
-The objects the property applies to may also specify an explicit value for this property, or no value at all in which case the default value of the property definition applies.
+The objects that the property applies to may have an explicit value for this property.
+They may instead have no value assigned at all in which case the default value of the property definition (implicit value) applies.

-'As metadata' - Import an explicit value as Property Value, implicit values are not imported, the default value is kept on the Property Type only.
-This is the default behavior.
+Import the explicit value as the property value.
+Implicit values are not imported.
+The default value is kept on the property type only.

 ENUMERATED